Ghosts… zombies… demons… disembodied hands… child sacrifices… bodies rising from graves… witches summoning spirits of the dead…

 The music was playing and the dancers were dancing.
 It was the King’s great feast with a thousand lords in attendance.

-Suddenly a mysterious hand appeared and wrote on a wall.
-The king was frightened… so much that his knees began to knock together and finally gave out from beneath him.
+Suddenly, the fingers of a mysterious hand without an arm appeared and wrote on a wall.
+The king was so frightened that his knees began to knock together and finally gave out from beneath him.